• Skip to primary navigation

 Visit Vancouver Island in Winter

-While the winter months on Vancouver Island aren’t necessarily cold, they are generally quite wet.
-November, December, and January in particular (6 rainy days on average).
+While the winter months on Vancouver Island aren't necessarily cold, they are generally quite wet.
+November, December, and January in particular (22 rainy days per month on average).

-If you bring a proper raincoat you can still visit Vancouver Island in winter, but for outdoor enthusiasts, this isn’t the best time to visit.
+If you bring a raincoat (a smart thing to do no matter the time of year) you can still visit Vancouver Island in winter.
+That being said, for outdoor activities, this isn't the best time to visit.

-Take a free tour in the British Columbia Parliament Buildings
+1. Take a free tour of the British Columbia Parliament Buildings

 British Columbia Parliament Building in Victoria